Push Notifications Capacitor Plugin API | Capacitor Documentation

 Check permission to receive push notifications.

-On Android 12 and below the status is always granted because you can always receive push notifications.
+On Android the status is always granted because you can always receive push notifications.
 If you need to check if the user allows to display notifications, use local-notifications plugin.

 Returns: